 - Editor-in-Chief — Pediatrics

 - Harvard Medical School

 The definition and diagnosis of HTN in children will be reviewed here.
 The risk factors, epidemiology, etiology, evaluation, and treatment of HTN in children are discussed separately.
-(See "Epidemiology, risk factors, and etiology of hypertension in children and adolescents" and "Evaluation of hypertension in children and adolescents" and "Treatment of hypertension in children and adolescents".)
+(See "Epidemiology, risk factors, and etiology of hypertension in children and adolescents" and "Evaluation of hypertension in children and adolescents" and "Ambulatory (outpatient) treatment of hypertension in children and adolescents".)